Recurring Saturday Night Live characters and sketches introduced 1999–2000: Joy Lipton

-The Bloder Brothers
+The Bloater Brothers

-The Bloder brothers, Kip (Fallon) and Wayne (Chris Parnell), make obnoxious jokes, no matter what situation, and laughing incessantly at themselves.
+The Bloater brothers, Kip (Fallon) and Wayne (Chris Parnell), make obnoxious jokes, no matter what situation, and laughing incessantly at themselves.
 Their laughter is characteristically low-key and sounds extremely forced.
 They usually go back and forth, taking turns making jokes, which are generally little more than puns or comic references based on whatever situation they are in, much to the chagrin of whoever happens to be listening to them.
 They often try to pick up women, but they appear to be uncomfortable and their constant joking usually gets in the way.
 The more uneasy they appear to be, the more they joke and laugh.
 When thoroughly defeated, they occasionally go back and forth between crying and laughing (apparently at nothing).
-In one sketch, their father, Kurt Bloder (played by Jon Stewart), appears and exhibits behavior just like the two.
+In one sketch, their father, Kurt Bloater (played by Jon Stewart), appears and exhibits behavior just like the two.

 Woodrow the Homeless Man

 A Tracy Morgan sketch.
 Debuted May 13, 2000.
 This sketch always aired on episodes hosted by attractive, young female celebrities.
 Tracy Morgan played Woodrow, a homeless man who lived in the sewer, was filthy, smelled terrible, and was psychotically disconnected from reality in disturbing ways.
 The theme of the sketches was that the young, attractive host of the episode (always playing herself, not an impression of someone else or a fictional person) would be oblivious to his filth and psychosis and fall in love with him.

 Morgan reprises his role as Woodrow on the October 17, 2015 episode, serving as a life coach for Weekend Update character Willie.